bigfishh/StarbucksApp/README.md

   - Get caffinated
   - Starbucks locations (pre-seeded data)
   - Beverage options
-- Full CRUD capabilities for users such as updating username/password and deleting account.
+- Full CRUD capabilities for users such as updating username/password and deleting account

 ## Tech Stack
 This web app makes use of the following: